 The Tab is always happy to open its doors to groups and families who want to celebrate something particularly joyous or important to them.
 We have been pleased to share nativity services at Christmas with Gastrells School and with Rodborough Playgroup.

 Services to celebrate weddings (including same sex weddings), funerals and similar events can all be arranged by contacting the Minister.
 He will be pleased to welcome you to the Tab and to discuss all of the practical aspects of the service.

 On the third Wednesday of each month the Fellowship opens its doors to anyone who wishes to come and join in.
 Although the meetings are held at the Tab, they are open meetings - that is, varied talks with guest speakers, slide or video presentations, or demonstrations.
 They commence briefly with a hymn and prayers, then the rest of the hour is handed over to the speaker.

 The subjects are always interesting, and often have a very Gloucestershire flavour.
-See the Events Calendar for what is coming up in the next few months.

 Local charities supported by Tab members